 The knives also have a super non-slip polymer grip that ensure both comfort and safety.

-The handle that is built around the blade is a full tang triple riveted synthetic polypropylene handle and has great resistance to heat, impact, fading, and discoloration over time.
+The handle that is built around the blade is a full tang triple-riveted synthetic polypropylene handle and has great resistance to heat, impact, fading, and discoloration over time.

-The standard blade length for the Wusthof is 7 inches, but 9 inch blades are available as well.
+The standard blade length for the Wusthof is 7 inches, but 9-inch blades are available as well.

 In the fillet knife work the Rapala Superflex is an undisputed classic, and most anglers have owned at least one in their lifetime.

-The blade comes with a PTFE coating which allows the fillets to slide right off the knife effortlessly, allowing you to carry on a rapid speed to clean your catch.
+The blade comes with a PTFE coating which allows the fillets to slide right off the knife effortlessly, allowing you to carry on at a rapid speed to clean your catch.

-The blade is hand ground and forged from stainless-steel and also features a through tang design.
+The blade is hand-ground and forged from stainless steel and also features a through tang design.